 Financial Services that Offer Early Direct Deposit

-Get your paycheck up to two days faster than your co-workers - that’s one of the many benefits of signing up for Chime.
+Get your paycheck up to two days faster than your co-workers when you set up direct deposits with Chime.
 The online financial app has quadrupled its profits, thanks to its intuitive direct deposit system.

-When you sign up for a direct deposit account, you get access to Chime’s other services.
-For instance, you can overdraw your account up to $100 without a penalty.
-The substantial user base has made Chime one of the hottest up-and-coming online banks.
+When you sign up for a Chime Checking Account, you get access to Chime’s other services.
+For instance with SpotMe®, you can overdraft your account up to $200 without a penalty.
+The substantial user base has made Chime one of the hottest up-and-coming financial apps.